sighpcedu/sighpcedu.github.io/README.md

-# ACM SigHPC Education Chapter Website
+# ACM SIGHPC Education Chapter Website

 ## Contributing events or content

-Chapter members can contribute events or edit / add content to the SigHPC Edu website.
+Chapter members can contribute events or edit / add content to the SIGHPC Edu website.
 The workflow is

 1. Fork the [website repository](https://github.com/sighpcedu/sighpcedu.github.io) on GitHub.